contextgeneric/cgp-patterns/content/associated-types.md

 Notice that compared to the newtype pattern, we can opt to use plain old `String` _without_ wrapping it around a newtype struct.
-Contradicting to common wisdom, we in fact do not put as much emphasis of requiring newtype wrapping every abstract type used by the application.
+Contradicting to common wisdom, with CGP we do not put as much emphasis of requiring newtype wrapping every abstract type used by the application.
 This is particularly the case if the majority of the application is written as context-generic code.
 The reason for this is because the abstract types and their accompanying interfaces